 The IEEE Communications Magazine Editors

-Guest Editors (GEs) of Feature Topics (FTs) and/or Special Issues (SIs) are REQUIRED to fully abide by the same rules governing the editorial and review processes of the magazine (like IEEE ComMag editors).
-All Editors carrying out the IEEE Communications Magazine editorial work (including GEs) must apply the same guidelines, criteria, and operation standards of the IEEE Communications Magazine irrespective of the publication track they are handling and the specific assignment(s) they are working in.
+Guest Editors (GEs) for Feature Topics (FTs) and/or Special Issues (SIs) are appointed by the EiC, but they serve on temporary basis and for a specific task.
+GEs are REQUIRED to fully abide by the same rules governing the editorial and review processes of the magazine (like all ComMag’s term-based editors).
+All editors carrying out the IEEE Communications Magazine editorial work (including GEs) must apply the same policy, guidelines, criteria, and operation standards of the IEEE Communications Magazine irrespective of the publication track they are handling and the specific assignment(s) they are working in.

 The Editor Responsibility in the Review Process

-Editors (ATEs, TEs, SEs, and GEs) of IEEE ComMag are responsible for managing and overseeing the review process of manuscripts submitted to the magazine (each per his/her respective Track: Series, Open Call, or Feature Topic).
-Upon conclusion of the review process, the editor(s) make recommendation to the Editor in Chief (EiC).
-Main recommendation types are to accept, reject, or revise (major or minor) the manuscript.
-Per the IEEE PSPB policy the final decision concerning any manuscript is the responsibility of the EiC who issues his/her decision based on editorial recommendations, his own evaluation, magazine needs and policies, and/or any other factors that deem relevant.
+Editors (ATEs, TEs, SEs, and GEs) are responsible for managing and overseeing the review process of manuscripts (each in his/her respective track: Series, Open Call, or Feature Topic).
+Upon conclusion of the review process, the editor(s) make recommendation to the EiC.
+Recommendation types are to accept (with or without minor changes), reject, or revise (major or minor revision) the manuscript.
+Per the IEEE PSPB OM, the final decision concerning any manuscript is the responsibility of the EiC who issues his/her decision based on the reviews, editor(s)’ recommendations, his/her own evaluation, and/or any other factors that deem relevant.

-- An Editor may NOT handle a manuscript where he/she has conflict of interest (CoI).
-If a manuscript is assigned to an Editor where CoI exists, the Editor must recuse himself/herself.
-Editors may refer to IEEE and IEEE PSPB policies in regard to CoI, if they need to do so.
+- An editor may NOT handle a manuscript where he/she has any conflict of interest (CoI).
+If a manuscript is assigned to an editor where CoI exists, or may be perceived, the editor must recuse himself/herself.
+Editors should also avoid assigning manuscripts to reviewers who have CoI with their authors.
+Editors may refer to IEEE policies in regard to CoI, if they need to do so.

-- Manuscripts not complying with the Manuscript Submission Guidelines (Format Guidelines) are recommended for immediate rejection (IR) by the Editor(s).
+- Editors should understand the Features of an IEEE Communications Magazine Paper.
+Manuscripts not fully complying with the Manuscript Submission Policy must be recommended for immediate rejection (IR) by the editor(s).
 They may not be forwarded to the review process.
-Authors are usually encouraged to revise such manuscripts and submit new –compliant- manuscripts to the magazine.
-Only manuscripts in full compliance with all format guidelines are forwarded to the review process.
+Authors of these manuscripts are usually encouraged to revise them and submit new –compliant- manuscripts to the magazine.
+Only manuscripts in full compliance with submission policy are forwarded to the review process.

-- A minimum of three (3) reviewers are assigned to each paper (article).
-These three are required for the Editor(s) to make a recommendation and should NOT include the editor(s) himself/herself/themselves.
-More than three reviewers (up to five) are recommended, if possible, in order to maximize the chance for timely editorial recommendations.
+- A minimum of three (3) reviews per manuscript are required for the editor(s) to make a recommendation.
+These should NOT include reviews by the editor(s) himself/herself/themselves.
+It is recommended to pursue more than three reviewers (up to, but not exceeding, five reviewers), if possible, in order to maximize the chance for timely editorial recommendations.
 Editor(s) must assign appropriate, competent, and independent reviewers who are geographically and institutionally diverse.
-The editor(s) must exert utmost effort to select reviewers from geographical regions other than those of the manuscript authors.
-A strong case must be made to the EiC if an exception (for one reviewer) is necessary.
-In his/her assignment of a reviewer to any manuscript, the Editor MUST reference the magazine Reviewer Guidelines and emphasizes the reviewer’s responsibility to abide by them.
+The editor(s) must exert utmost effort to select reviewers from geographical regions other than those of the authors and other than his/her own.
+A strong case must be made to the EiC if an exception is necessary.
+In his/her assignment of a reviewer to any manuscript, the editor must reference the magazine Reviewer Guidelines emphasizing the reviewer’s responsibility to abide by them.

 - The editor, not the reviewers, is ultimately responsible for making a proper recommendation about a given manuscript.
 The recommendation should not simply be based on a majority of the three reviewers’ opinions.
-The editor must assess the totality of the remarks on the manuscript, including his/hers.
+The editor must read the manuscript and assess the totality of the remarks on the manuscript, including his/her own remarks.

-- If the minor changes requested by reviewers are adequately made, the editor can make a recommendation with either a limited number of reviewers or without reviews.
+- After a minor-revision is done of a manuscript, and if the minor changes requested are adequately made, the editor can make a recommendation with either a limited subset of the original reviewers or without reviews.

-- Details about how the editorial and reviewing process are carried out in Manuscript Central are available by clicking on the "Guest Editor Center Guide" title in the Guest Editor Center, where a pdf may be downloaded.
-IEEE Support can be contacted if Manuscript Central is not functioning according to the Guide.
+- Details about how the editorial and reviewing process are carried out in Manuscript Central are provided in Clarivate’s website where a pdf may be downloaded.
+IEEE Support can be contacted if Manuscript Central is not functioning according to the Editor Guide.

 Series Editors and Guest Editors are required to prepare an editorial for their papers.
-The editorial should introduce the papers in the order of their appearance and should address the significance, impact, practical usefulness, and future directions of the topic(s).
-Perhaps most important, it should convey the Editors' enthusiasm to the readers.
-An editorial which does little more than describing each paper will not be acceptable.
-For 3-6 papers, the editorial (roughly 800 words plus short editors’ bios and editors’ photographs) must not exceed one magazine page.
-For 7-12 papers, the editorial (roughly 1600 words plus short editors’ bios and editors’ photographs) must not exceed two magazine pages.
-Editorials should be emailed in plain text to the publications staff, along with the color photographs of each Editor.
-Digital photographs should be in .tif format with at least 300 dpi resolution.
+The editorial should introduce the papers in the order of their appearance and should address the significance, impact, practical usefulness, and future directions of the topic(s) of the papers.
+Perhaps most important, it should convey the editors' enthusiasm to the readers.
+An editorial which does little more than describing each paper is not appropriate.
+For 3-4 papers, the editorial (roughly 800 words plus short editors’ bios and editors’ photographs) must not exceed one magazine page.
+For 5-12 papers, the editorial (roughly 1600 words plus short editors’ bios and editors’ photographs) must not exceed two magazine pages.
+Editorials are emailed in plain text to the publications staff (email@example.com) or submitted otherwise as requested by the EiC and the production process.
+They are to be accompanied with the color photographs of each editor.
+Digital photographs in .tif format with at least 300-dpi resolution are preferable.

-- Final manuscript files due: The 15th of the month, 2.5 months prior to publication.
-For example, all final materials for a paper in the January issue are due by October 15th.
-Please be aware that if this deadline is missed, the paper cannot be published on time.
+- Final manuscript files due: The 1st of the month, 2 months prior to publication.
+For example, final materials for a paper in the January issue are due by November 1.
+Please be aware that if this deadline is missed, the paper may not be published on time.

-- Series/Guest Editorials due: The 1st of the month, 2 months prior to issue date.
-For example, all final versions of the Editorials in the January issue are due by November 1st.
+- Series/FT editorials due: The 1st of the month, 2 months prior to publication.
+For example, the ones for a January issue are due by November 1.

 - Page proofs sent to contact author: 3 weeks prior to publication date.

-Page proofs back to department: 2 weeks prior to publication date
+- Page proofs back to publication department: 2 weeks prior to publication date.